LorryGailius/VoronoiC/README.md

 # How to use
 Run the .exe and place Voronoi points on screen to see a Voronoi diagram appear

+Specify the number of points to generate with a flag.
+For example, to generate 100 points run ```VoronoiC.exe 100```

+## Controls
+- Left click to place a point
+- G to generate 10 random points
+- P to toggle point visibility

 # How to compile
 In order to compile from source [GNU Make](https://www.gnu.org/software/make/) is required.
 Simply run the ```make``` comman inside of terminal